 The formula uses the following arguments:

-- Range (required argument) – It is the range of cells that we want to apply the criteria against.
+Range (required argument) – This is the range of cells that we want to apply the criteria against.

-- Criteria (required argument) – It is the criteria which are used to determine which cells need to be added.
+Criteria (required argument) – This is the criteria which are used to determine which cells need to be added.

 When we provide the criteria argument, it can either be:

-- Sum_range (optional argument) – It is an array of numeric values (or cells containing numeric values) that are to be added together if the corresponding range entry satisfies the supplied criteria.
+Sum_range (optional argument) – This is an array of numeric values (or cells containing numeric values) that are to be added together if the corresponding range entry satisfies the supplied criteria.
 If the [sum_range] argument is omitted, the values from the range argument are summed instead.

 How to use the SUMIF Excel Function

-To understand the uses of the SUMIF function, let us consider a few examples:
+To understand the uses of the SUMIF function, let’s consider a few examples:

 Suppose we are given the following data: